uho/forth-notebooks/README.md

     $ source setup.sh

-or inspect the file and run its commands manually if you don't want to run arbitray shell files with your access rights.
+or inspect the file and run its commands manually if you don't want to run arbitrary shell files with your access rights.

 ## Running Forth notebooks